 > 100% of employees are trained in manufacturing processes.

-For all promotional communications, Virbac respects the scientific and technical claims demonstrated during the product development stages.
-Finally, any product claim shall be scientifically substantiated and made available to regulatory agencies in accordance with the requirements defined by national or supranational veterinary pharmaceutical agencies.
+The development or selection of specific packaging is determined on the basis of a product safety assessment.
+We strive to diagrams and pictograms and appropriate communication media for an optimal understanding of information fundamental to consumer health and safety For all promotional communications, Virbac complies with the scientific and technical claims demonstrated during the development stage of the product.
+Finally, any product claim is scientifically demonstrated and made available to regulatory agencies in compliance with the requirements defined by national or supranational veterinary pharmaceutical agencies.

-|> 100% of products, whether or not they require pharmaceutical registration, and nutritional products that do not require pharmaceutical registration are supported with advice and guidance for the product users.|
+|> 100% of products, whether or not they require pharmaceutical registration, and nutritional products that do not require pharmaceutical registration are subject to advice and support actions for the product users.|

-|> 100% of products, whether or not they require pharmaceutical registration, and nutritional products that do not require pharmaceutical registration are subject to monitoring, using the pharmacovigilance and nutrivigilance system.|
+|> 100% of products, whether or not they require pharmaceutical registration, and nutritional products that do not require pharmaceutical registration are subject to monitoring using the pharmacovigilance and nutrition vigilance mechanism.|

-|> 100% of products requiring pharmaceutical registration are subject to ongoing stability studies.|
+|> 100% of products requiring pharmaceutical registration are subject to ongoing stability studies|

 |> The Group quality benchmark was built and shared with 100% of the R&D centers and production sites.|